The Guide to Whale Swimming in Tonga© Tonga Ministry Of Tourism

 Whale Tours in Tonga

-The only way you are legally able to swim with whales in Tonga is to do a tour with a licensed operator who abides by a set of regulations in order to keep both customers and the whales safe.
+The only way you are legally able to swim with whales in Tonga is to do a tour with a licensed operator who abides by a set of regulations, which keeps both customers and the whales safe.

 How Long are Whale Swimming Tours in Tonga?

-Whale swimming tours typically last about seven hours, as that is the maximum time tours are allowed to operate for whale swimming, but some operators also offer half-day tours.
+Whale swimming tours typically last about seven hours, as that is the maximum time tours are allowed to operate for whale swimming.
+Alternatively, some operators on Tongatapu also offer half-day tours.

 What Happens on a Whale Swimming Tour in Tonga?